Kenny Rogers: Discography

 Kenny Rogers

-You Can’t Make Old Friends (Warner Bros.) was released to critical acclaim in 2013, the same year that Kenny was inducted into the Country Music Hall of Fame and the recipient of the CMA Lifetime Achievement Award.
-Kenny garnered a GRAMMY Award nomination and Country Music Association (CMA) Award nomination along with his duet partner, Dolly Parton, on the touching title track.
-There are the captivating story songs and the sincere love songs Rogers’ fans have come to expect and love, but the country and pop superstar also shows his versatility with flavors of Rock and Roll, Zydeco, Soul, Gospel, Southern Rock, and sounds of the Southwest interspersed throughout this bold recording.
+You Can’t Make Old Friends (Warner Bros.) was released to critical acclaim in 2013, the same year that Kenny was inducted into the Country Music Hall of Fame and became the recipient of the second-ever CMA Lifetime Achievement Award.
+Kenny garnered a GRAMMY® Award nomination and CMA (Country Music Association) Award nomination along with his duet partner, Dolly Parton, on the touching title track.
+There are the captivating story songs and the sincere love songs Rogers’ fans have come to expect and love, but the country and pop superstar also shows his versatility with flavors of Rock & Roll, Soul, Gospel, Southern Rock, and Zydeco, as well as sounds of the Southwest interspersed throughout this bold recording.

 paragraph.field_album_art.0.alt